 It is important to understand the different types of employment visas available and the benefits and restrictions of each before applying for such a visa.

 There are four types of H visas available to foreign nationals.
-All of these employment visa requests must be filed with the United States Citizenship and Immigration Services (USCIS) department, and each carries its own application paperwork.
+All the se employment visa requests must be filed with the United States Citizenship and Immigration Services (USCIS) department, and each carries its own application paperwork.

 The H-1B visa applies to temporary workers pursuing what are classified as “specialty occupations” within the U.S. People who qualify for these visas typically have higher levels of education and special training compared to other workers and can be extremely competitive.
 There are only 65,000 H1B visas approved each year.